tehaulp/medusa-plugin-resend/README.md

 ## Installation & Configuration

+Install this plugin by running `npm i @tehaulp/medusa-plugin-resend`

 ### `medusa-config.ts`

 To enable the plugin, register both the Resend provider and the plugin in your Medusa config: